 Dr. Prasad often combines a cosmetic filler with platelet-rich plasma (PRP) under the eyes.
 This creates a synergistic benefit of improving skin quality, color, volume, and also to potentially extend the effect of the filler.
 Platelet-rich plasma is derived from the patient’s own blood, which is spun down to separate red blood cells.
-The concentrated plasma containing various growth and healing factors which are important to heal cuts and wounds.
+The remaining concentrated plasma contains various growth and healing factors which are important to heal cuts and wounds.
+The concentration of these growth and healing factors stimulate collagen, help create new blood vessels, improve circulation, improve skin thickness, and add a little volume.
+PRP improves the quality and health of lower eyelid skin affected by pigmentation issues, and iron deposits that cause discoloration.

 There is a perception that lower eyelid hollowing is best treated with transferring/grafting a person’s own fat.
 This perception is understandable as fat is already part of a person’s anatomy.
 However, transferring fat is deceptively complex and unpredictable for several reasons.

 A specialized technique of placing fillers at the cheeks and other facial areas is called Structural Volumizing, or the Y Lift® method.
-Structural volumizing places long-lasting fillers at the bone level to address bone loss due to aging, providing foundational volume.
+Structural Volumizing places long-lasting fillers at the bone level to address bone loss due to aging, providing foundational volume.

-This is in stark contrast to fillers normally placed in soft tissue, which may not support the weight of the filler.
-Resulting in the material weighing down the face, or resulting in a doughy or pillowy appearance.
+This is in stark contrast to fillers normally placed in soft tissue, which may not support the weight of the filler, resulting in the material weighing down the face, or resulting in a doughy or pillowy appearance.
 With the strong foundation of bone and held in place by the facial muscle layer, Structural Volumizing adds definition and youthful fullness, with natural looking results.
 More filler volume can be placed with Structural Volumizing than traditional filler placement.
 The weight sits atop the bone structure, and muscle retains the desired shape far better than fat and soft tissue.

 Slight cases of eye bags can be treated by blending the hollow tear trough with the adjacent puffiness under the eyes.
 A hollow tear trough can make eye bags appear larger.
 Think of the hollow tear trough as a valley, while the eye bags are a mountain next to the valley.
 By filling the depth of the valley with a filler, the mountain next to it won’t appear so large.